SMS Drip Campaign: What Is It and How Do You Launch It

 Published: May 2, 2023

-Drip, drip, drip—it’s the sound of your drip campaign messages hitting your recipients’ inboxes.
+Drip, drip, drip—it’s the sound of your SMS drip campaign messages hitting your recipients’ inboxes.
 Messages your leads or customers are receiving from you that will at some point spur them to take action.
 The idea is that you give your audience a little bit at a time without drowning them in a torrent of information all at once.
 Instead, there’s a constant flow of marketing material sent to customers over a period of time.

 What is Drip Marketing?

-Drip marketing is a strategy that involves sending a series of pre-written, automated text messages to a target audience over a specific amount of time.
+Drip SMS marketing is a strategy that involves sending a series of pre-written, automated text messages to a target audience over a specific amount of time.
 This period can be days, weeks, or even months.
 Some sales funnels are designed for a slow and steady approach that nurtures leads and builds relationships with potential customers, while others want to convert as quickly as possible.
 No matter the timeline or stages, the point is to go from lead to sale.

 Out of these, SMS marketing is one of the most effective ways of reaching your audience.
 Thanks to high SMS open rates, the messages are received and viewed almost immediately and can lead to quick action being taken.
-Texting is a fast, easy, and cost-effective marketing channel.
+Text messaging is a fast, easy, and cost-effective marketing channel.
 A successful SMS marketing campaign converts leads into customers by delivering personalized and relevant messages to your target audience in a small and digestible format.

 What is a Drip Campaign?